Donate Now I Need Services

 Cradles to Crayons offers annual recognition in two categories:

 • Clothing Insecurity Partner: this recognition honors C2C Service Partner organizations for their excellence in partnership to meet children’s clothing needs and mitigate Children’s Clothing Insecurity in collaboration with Cradles to Crayons.
-This award is open to currently active Cradles to Crayons Service Partners.

 • One (1) Grand Prize: $10,000 grant